dreadwrr/Linux-Pyinstaller/README.md

 ## Pyinstaller Linux qt <br>
-to build a binary with all the packages and not needing any on the system <br>
 cd /usr/local/recentchanges <br>
-chown guest:users /usr/local/recentchanges <br>
 python -m venv .venv <br>
 source .venv/bin/activate <br>
 python -m pip install --upgrade pi <br>